CAMeL-Lab/arafix_ocr/README.md

 ## Installation Guide

 - Download srilm: Navigate to this [link](http://www.speech.sri.com/projects/srilm/download.html) and download version of 1.7.3 of srilm into the main directory of this repo
+- Inside configs/default.txt, add the api key in line 2
+- Download models from this [link](http://www.speech.sri.com/projects/srilm/download.html).
+To start off, download the msa_5m.lm only
 - Run the following commands:

   ```cd code```